 Blockbusters and Broad Tentpoles

 Netflix and Prime Video have been making original films for years now.
 More than half a decade.
 And since both started small, some analysts went so far as to say that maybe these streamers didn’t need blockbusters.
 That small, cheaper fare was actually more valuable than big blockbusters.

-And yet, clearly both Netflix and Prime Video saw that they need tent pole, theatrically-released films.
+And yet, clearly both Netflix and Prime Video saw that they need tentpole, theatrically-released films.
 Otherwise, how do you explain the Sony and now Prime Video deals for Pay 1 films?
-You can also see this in the original productions of the streamers too, which are both trending toward bigger budgets.
-It turns out in film, bigger may be better.
-(Which has always been the case, but a lot of the streaming wars is about relearning the same lessons in entertainment.)
+You can also see this in the original productions of the streamers too, which are trending toward bigger budgets.
+It turns out, in film, bigger may be better.
+(This has always been the case, but a lot of the streaming wars is about relearning the same lessons in entertainment.)